JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 * Different semantics compared to Java, which may confuse developers coming from Java.
 * Another thread may observe an object in an invalid partly constructed state (see above).
-* Breaks the null-safety guarantee for well-typed program (see above).
+* Breaks the null-safety guarantee for well-typed programs (see above).

 #### Full construction guarantee for `val` fields